Authenticate email with DKIM

 Different domain registrars use different names for the fields associated with a TXT record.
 For example, GoDaddy has fields named TXT Name and TXT Value, while Name.com calls the same fields Record Host and Record Answer.
 Regardless of which provider you use, enter the text under DNS TXT record name into the first field and the text under Value into the second field.

-If your domain provider limits the size of the TXT record value to 255 characters, it will not be possible to enter the DKIM key as a single text in the DNS records.
-In this case, split the key into multi quotes text strings and enter it together in the TXT record value field.
+If your domain provider supports the 2048-bit domain key length but limits the size of the TXT record value to 255 characters, you can't enter the DKIM key as a single text in the DNS records.
+In this case, split the key into multiple quoted text strings and enter them together in the TXT record value field.
 For example, you can split the DKIM key into two records as follows:

 - Add a period (.) and the name of the subdomain to the end of the record name.